boucadair/draft-boucadair-veloce-yang/draft-boucadair-veloce-yang.md

 This draft is triggered by the discussion in NEMOPS IAB workshop.

-Thanks to Kristian Larsson for the comments.
+Thanks to Kristian Larsson and Italo Busi for the comments.